 Are you a busy mom?
 Trying to figure out where to start cleaning and organizing your home?
 Be realistic with your goals.
 If your kids are home all summer, they can help.
 Find home organization hacks that save time and money.

 If you are working on a budget, find inexpensive ways to clean and organize.
 Learn to multitask.
-Check out the Neato Robotic Vacuum and clean your floor while you fold the laundry.
 Even with kids underfoot and limited energy, you CAN learn how to clean and organize your house without paying for a cleaning service!

 Make a Daily Cleaning Chore List